Lemoncode/react-testing-by-example/04-extra/01-coverage/README.md

 - **Branch coverage** - How many posible paths has been called
 - **Line coverage** How many executable lines has been called

 Second thing you'll note is that a `coverage` folder is added with some extra files.
-By default jest uses three coverage tools ["text", "lcov", "json"], to report coverage results.
+By default jest uses four coverage tools `["json", "lcov", "text", "clover"]`, to report coverage results.
 The first one is the formatted table you saw on the console, `json` coverage result is located at `coverage/coverage-final.json` and `lcov` reports are inside `coverage/lcov-report` folder as a nice HTML document.
 Some extra info is added to the code:

 - `'E'` stands for 'else path not taken', which means that for the marked if/else statement, the 'if' path has been tested but not the 'else'.
 - `'I'` stands for 'if path not taken', which is the opposite case: the 'if' hasn't been tested.